muhdshahn/CosmoRisk/CONTRIBUTING.md

-# Contributing to Orbital Sentinel
+# Contributing to CosmoRisk

-Thank you for your interest in contributing to Orbital Sentinel!
+Thank you for your interest in contributing to CosmoRisk!
 This document provides guidelines for contributing.

 ## 🚀 Getting Started